filecoin-project/lotus-docs/content/en/storage-providers/curio/setup.md

 You can adjust the `--advertise_address`, `--rpc_bind_addresses` and `--tserver_flags` according to your own configuration and needs.

 ## Migrating from `lotus-miner` to `curio`
-Curio provides a migration utility to users onboard quickly.
+Curio provides a utility to users onboard quickly.
 Please run the below command on your `lotus-miner` node and follow the os-screen instructions.

 ```shell
 curio guided-setup
 ```

 Once the migration is complete, you can shut down all of your workers and miner processes.
 You can start `curio` process to replace them with correct configuration layer.
+TODO: Link to config

 ### Testing the setup